true love & hard work

 The Sage Bird Ciderworks Story

 We first made mead in 2014 in our tiny apartment on Gay Street in Harrisonburg, VA.
-We were dirt poor; we had just gotten married, I had just started working as a graphic designer downtown, and Amb was getting her masters degree in teaching.
+We didn't have much; we had just gotten married, I had just started working as a graphic designer downtown, and Amb was getting her masters degree in teaching.
 We had (and still very much have) a strong DIY attitude and figured we would try and save a little money and make our own alcohol at home.
 We researched the process on the internet, spent what little extra money we had on honey, oranges, and cinnamon sticks from Sharp Shopper, and set about making a gallon of mead in a cleaned-out plastic milk jug.
 We stashed the brew away in our cabinet for a few months, anxiously checking on the progress every week or so.
 Finally, the mead was ready to drink.
-We poured ourselves some small glasses and took a sip.
+We poured ourselves a glass and took a sip.

 It was terrible!

-It is with equal amounts of excitement and anxiety that we will be opening Sage Bird Ciderworks in downtown Harrisonburg in early 2020.
+It is with equal amounts of excitement and anxiety that we will be opening Sage Bird Ciderworks in downtown Harrisonburg in the summer of 2020.
 We are proud to be Harrisonburg’s first cidery, and we look forward to sharing our passion and our cider with the community we have called home for the last 10 years!

 - With love, Zach and Amberlee Carlson